Enterprise Resource Planning

 It happens all the time; an IT buyer is swayed by a silver-tongued marketing team, but it’s only once the system is implemented that you realise how restricted the functionality is, and how this will affect your existing best practices.

 Never implement a new software without properly vetting the vendors.
 We recommend meeting at least 5 different providers before making a final decision.
 If you think this sounds too complicated or time-consuming, you can get in touch with one of our ERP experts here at Software Advisory Service and we'll do all the hard work for you - completely free of charge, of course.

 All ERP systems need regular maintenance, which comes with associated maintenance costs.
 An ERP system might seem cheap to start with, but if you don’t factor in the maintenance costs attached to it before implementation, you can end up with overwhelmingly large sums to pay.
 This is yet another reason to properly vetting your vendors before making a decision.

 Though businesses can invest millions into their ERP system, users frequently aren’t aware of what features they are using or that are available to them.
 This means that businesses frequently miss chances to automate their business processes, speed up functionality, and meet more targets.

-Want to avoid making these costly mistakes?
-SAS can provide expert buying advice and a shortlist of partners to help find the ERP system that’s right for you, and make sure that your implementation is as smooth as it can be.
+Do you want to avoid making these costly mistakes?
+Our experts here at Software Advisory Service can provide you with expert buying advice and a shortlist of potential partners to help find the ERP solution that's right for you.
+Are you ready for a seamless integration?
 Just fill in the form below to get started.

 Need to know more first?
-Check out our compilation of ERP articles here or download our ERP 8 Steps to Success guide here.
+Why don't you check out our ERP 8 Steps to Success guide here.